-This section provides guidelines when developing solutions for a cloud environment, and Episerver Digital Experience Cloud Service in particular.
+This section provides guidelines for developing solutions for a cloud environment, and Episerver Digital Experience Cloud Service in particular.
 Running your solution in any cloud environment requires a few new strategies.
-Following these recommendations will help ensure smooth deployment and good site performance.
+Following these recommendations helps to ensure smooth deployment and good site performance.

-Although Episerver DXC Service is based on Azure components, you should not create additional Azure resources using your DXC Service account, as any such resources could be deleted during deployment clean-up.
-However, you can create additional accounts, for example to manage integration with other cloud services.
+Although Episerver DXC Service is based on Azure components, you should not create additional Azure resources using your DXC Service account, because any such resources could be deleted during deployment clean-up.
+However, you can create additional accounts, such as for managing integration with other cloud services.

 In Episerver DXC Service, a Web App is a solution built on the Episerver platform, and operating as an Azure Web App including an SQL Database, a BLOB storage, and an Episerver Find index.